daveograham/RealRad3D/README.md

 F - focuses camera look at back on model centre

-H - re-sets everything to the home position
+H - resets everything to the home position